 Now let us look at a case concerning a woman who was caught in the act of adultery and see how the Lord deals with her.

 “They say unto him, Master, this woman was taken in adultery, in the very act.
 Now Moses in the law commanded us, that such should be stoned: but what sayest thou?
 This they said, tempting him, that they might have to accuse him, But Jesus stooped down, and with his finger wrote on the ground, as though he heard them not.
 So when they continued asking him, he lifted up himself, and said unto them, He that is without sin among you, let him first cast a stone at her.
-And again he stooped down, and wrote on the ground.
+And again he stooped down and wrote on the ground.
 And they which heard it, being convicted by their own conscience, went out one by one, beginning at the eldest, even unto the last: and Jesus was left alone, and the woman standing in the midst.
 When Jesus had lifted up himself, and saw none but the woman, he said unto her, Woman, where are those thine accusers? hath no man condemned thee?
 She said, No man, Lord.
-And Jesus said unto her, Neither do I condemn thee: go, and sin no more” (John 8:4-11).
+And Jesus said unto her, Neither do I condemn thee: go and sin no more” (John 8:4-11).

 From this account we see the Lord extending mercy to this woman and forgiving her of her sin.
 We also notice that He made an important statement, “He that is without sin among you, let him first cast a stone.”

 The Lord treats all sins alike as far as redemption is concerned; sin is sin.
 The answer to every sin problem is the acceptance of Jesus and His sacrifice that cleanses us from sin.
 If we turn to Jesus, no matter what sin we commit, we will find forgiveness and mercy.
 The Lord did not say she had not sinned, but forgave her and admonished her to “sin no more.”
-The sin of divorce is not the unpardonable sin.
-No matter what sin we have committed in our lives, whether it be lying, cheating, stealing, murder or divorce, Jesus made a way for us to cleansed and forgiven.
+The sin of divorce is not an unpardonable sin.
+No matter what sin we have committed in our lives, whether it be lying, cheating, stealing, murder, or divorce, Jesus made a way for us to be cleansed and forgiven.
 When the Lord forgives sin, He also ceases to remember it.
-God’s love and forgiveness is so different from man’s.
+God’s love and forgiveness are so different from man’s.
 Hebrews 10:17 says, “And their sins and iniquities will I remember no more.”

 WHAT ABOUT REMARRIAGE?

 Yes, divorce is a sin.
 We can plainly see the damage it does to the lives of all involved.
 It is straight from the pit of hell.
 Yet, there is hope and forgiveness for the divorcee.
-Satan often lies and tells people that God is doing the separating, but it is not God.
+Satan often lies and tells people that God is doing the separation, but it is not God.
 God is not the author of divorce.
 However, His Word does give instructions to those whose unbelieving mates desire a divorce.

-“And the woman which hath an husband that believeth not, and if he be pleased to dwell with her, let her not leave him.
+“And the woman which hath a husband that believeth not, and if he be pleased to dwell with her, let her not leave him.
 For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband: else were your children unclean; but now are they holy.
 But if the unbelieving depart, let him depart.
 A brother or a sister is not under bondage in such cases: but God hath called us to peace” (I Corinthians 7:13-15).